 Serve in table tennis is very crucial because at that time, you the total control over the game.

 Depending upon the racket angle and contact point, there may be numerous serves.
 You should start with the type of services that you feel comfortable with.
-After getting total control on that serve, switch over to another service and try to learn that in the same way.
+After getting total control of that service, switch over to another service and try to learn that in the same way.

 To complete the basic skills in table tennis, you first have to gain control over the two serves.
-One is forehand serve and another one is backhand table tennis serve.
+One is a forehand serve and the other is a backhand table tennis serve.

 1. Forehand Serve